danyboy666/NES-power-board/README.md

 This board is a remix of Spinx and Merlin Shaw projects.
 I've kept some quality of life improvements from Shaw's design like the internal/external composite and audio selection which will need to be set with a mother board style jumper.
 I felt the switches were too much for something that might be set just once.
 Also decided to use e Mini DIN-9 port (genesis 2) since it's the cable I have on had to test with.

+This will be the only variation of the board.
+It is suitable for use with an NES modified with RGB or simply as a replacement for the old power board.
+If you plan on using this with an unmodified NES you can omit the Mini DIN9 port as well as the palette switch.
+Just remember to set the jumpers to internal.

 Zaxour helped me finalize the design and pointed to me a couple things I needed to verify; the componants layout of the buck regulator and also RSync resistor.
 I am in no way as good as the pros who did this all of their lives this is why i've relied partly on AI.
 It is a time saver but mostly a tool.
 I still had to do most of the leg work myself.

 # Credits: